Who's been charged by Mueller in the Russia probe so far?

 Richard Gates

-Like Manafort, Richard Gates was indicted in October in connection with foreign lobbying work and pleaded not guilty.
-His charges are the same as Manafort's, ranging from conspiracy against the U.S. to conspiracy to launder money.
+Gates was named alongside Manafort in the recent charges brought by the special counsel.
+He's accused of 11 counts related to filing false income tax returns and three counts of failure to report foreign bank and financial accounts.

-Gates, who also worked for Trump’s campaign, pleaded not guilty to all charges.
+Like Manafort, Gates was indicted in October in connection with foreign lobbying work and pleaded not guilty.
+His charges are similar to Manafort's, ranging from conspiracy against the U.S. to conspiracy to launder money.

 George Papadopoulos